-- Establish inter-sectoral governance systems based on the One Health approach. - Governments should consider investing in economies/industries that preserve natural ecosystems and support sustainable transitions across urban and rural areas. - National trade, development and agriculture policies re-orient agriculture of tobacco products, palm oil exploitation to alternatives that do no harm to people and/or the planet, and integrate social protection programmes based on risk-based investment frameworks. - Governments and international partners promote partnerships between public, communities, civil society organizations and private sectors at all levels to leverage economic potential that benefits all and does not harm the planet.
+- Establish governance systems based on the One Health approach. - Invest in economies/industries that preserve natural ecosystems and support sustainable transitions across urban and rural areas. - Re-orient agriculture of tobacco products, palm oil exploitation to alternatives that do no harm to people and/or the planet, and integrate social protection programmes based on risk-based investment frameworks. - Promote partnerships between public, communities, civil society organizations and private sectors at all levels to leverage economic potential that benefits all and does not harm the planet.